Luke Raley Preview, Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.85 team ERA that ranks fifth across all MLB pitching staffs.
+- The Guardians have the fifth-ranked team ERA among all MLB pitching staffs (3.85).

-- The Guardians allow the third-fewest home runs in baseball (142 total, 1.1 per game).
+- The Guardians surrender the fourth-fewest home runs in baseball (145 total, 1.1 per game).

-- In his most recent time out on Saturday, the left-hander tossed four innings against the Toronto Blue Jays, allowing five earned runs while surrendering six hits.
+- The righty's most recent appearance came on Monday against the Minnesota Twins, when he tossed two innings, surrendering six earned runs while allowing six hits.

-- The 24-year-old has an ERA of 3.61, with 8.6 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .253 batting average against him.
+- In 33 games this season, the 25-year-old has a 4.10 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .260 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.